LucidtechAI/las-docs/getting-started/dev/java.md

 client = new Client(credentials);
 ```

-## Upload a document to get a document id
+## Upload a document to get a documentId
+(TTNote: For consistency, consider including 'upload' as a subsection under the heading of 'make predictions' with verbiage as in the CLI (i.e. 'first list, next upload, finally run inference...')
+Or alternately, consider whether all other pages should match the syntax here instead.

 ```java
 public void createDocument() throws IOException, APIException, MissingAccessTokenException {